galaxyproject/training-material/topics/single-cell/tutorials/scanpy_parameter_iterator/tutorial.md

 >    - {% icon param-collection %} *"Input object in AnnData/Loom format"* (make sure you choose *Dataset collection*): `Scanpy RunTSNE on collection X: tSNE object AnnData (perplexity)`
 >    - *"Use programme defaults"*: {% icon history-share %} `Yes`
 >
-> 1A. **Rename** {% icon galaxy-pencil %} the Anndata object collection output: `Scanpy RunUMAP on collection X: UMAP object AnnData (perplexity)` (you have to first click on the collection so that you see the datasets, and then raname it)
+> 1A. **Rename** {% icon galaxy-pencil %} the Anndata object collection output: `Scanpy RunUMAP on collection X: UMAP object AnnData (perplexity)` (you have to first click on the collection so that you see the datasets, and then rename it)
 >
 > 2. {% tool [Scanpy FindCluster](toolshed.g2.bx.psu.edu/repos/ebi-gxa/scanpy_find_cluster/scanpy_find_cluster/1.8.1+galaxy9) %} with the following parameters:
 >    - {% icon param-collection %} *"Input object in AnnData/Loom format"* (make sure you choose *Dataset collection*): `Scanpy RunUMAP on collection X: UMAP object AnnData (perplexity)`
 >    - *"Use programme defaults"*: {% icon history-share %} `No`
 >    - *"Resolution, high value for more and smaller clusters"*: `0.6`
 >
-> 3A. **Rename** {% icon galaxy-pencil %} the Anndata object collection output: `Scanpy FindCluster on collection X: Clusters AnnData (perplexity)` (you have to first click on the collection so that you see the datasets, and then raname it)
+> 3A. **Rename** {% icon galaxy-pencil %} the Anndata object collection output: `Scanpy FindCluster on collection X: Clusters AnnData (perplexity)` (you have to first click on the collection so that you see the datasets, and then rename it)
 >
 {: .hands_on}